oniony/TMSU/README.md

     - tmsu-fs-rm     Removes files from the filesystem and TMSU
     - tmsu-fs-mv     Moves a file in the filesystem and updates TMSU
     - tmsu-fs-merge  Merges files (deleting all but the last)
+  * Tag values can now be renamed using the new --value option on the 'rename' command.

 v0.5.2
 ------